SL6I/Arabic-Text-Correction/Extension/AraT5v2/Readme.md

 ---
 # Usage
-In the following code we will guide you how to run the code:
+In the following code, we will guide you on how to run the code:
 ## Training

 Run `finetune_arat5v2.py`: